3-Ingredient Homemade Whipped Cream Recipe

 Instructions

-- Mix on medium-high speed for 2-3 minutes until stiff peaks form or when the whipped cream stands up on its own when the whisk is lifted up.
+- Mix on medium low speed for 2 – 3 minutes until the whipped cream becomes thick and fluffy then increase the mixer speed to medium high until stiff peaks form or when the whipped cream stands up on its own when the whisk is lifted up.

-- Transfer whipped cream to a medium-sized bowl.
+- Transfer whipped cream to a large mixing bowl.
 Use immediately or store covered in the fridge for up to 5 days.

 Notes